GlaszArt

 Can you tell me about one of your favorite or most memorable photo sessions?
 What made it so great and why did you like it so much?

 It was during our trip to Venice in 2013 when we had to wake up at 4am to capture the Piazza San Marco without thousands of tourists roaming around it.
 The piazza is iconic in itself and on the way to it I stumbled upon the mysterious scene of the Bridge of Sighs with its light illuminating the surrounding ancient walls and canal at around 4 am.
 I could not help but stopped and took several shots with a tripod.
-I called this image “Mystery” and has won several acknowledgements from seven international photography competitions and was the cover of Black Box Gallery’s catalog of their Shadow and Light exhibit in 2015.
+I called this image “Mystery” and has won several acknowledgments from seven international photography competitions and was the cover of Black Box Gallery’s catalog of their Shadow and Light exhibit in 2015.
 I did go further and finally took the shots at San Marco where I found 10 other photographers angling themselves to get the best shots at dawn.

 Do you have any projects that make you look back and shake your head?
 What made the experience so unpleasant?

 This happened when we were traveling in Italy.
 In our first day during the tour at the Roman Forum, I tripped over those thousands of years old cobblestones and in the split second I decided to let myself fall and my mouth hit an ancient ledge to save my inexpensive Olympus camera.
 Bleeding, my first thought was “I cannot miss this tour.”
 So, I continued traveling for 2 weeks in pain.
 But the Italian wine helped!
-Needless to say I broke my front bridge and it had to be replaced when we got back to the States.
+Needless to say, I broke my front bridge and it had to be replaced when we got back to the States.

 Are there any areas of photography that you have yet to pick up on that you’d like to learn?